ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 such as front cover on a right (odd) page and back cover on a left (even) page.

+### Aligning tables of contents with page layouts

+If dual page layout is enabled, first table of contents (ToC) will always start on a right (odd) page.
+If there are more than one ToCs, the setting of `pagealign-tocs` controls whether subsequent ToCs will start on an odd page as well.

+    pagealign-tocs : true

+With the (default) value of `true` (or `1`), each table of contents will start on an odd page.

+With a value of `false` (or `0`), each subsequent ToC will start on the next available page.

+The value `"song"` can be used to have the ToCs follow the settings for song aligment.

 ## Page reordering

 Song pages can be reordered based on the song title or subtitle.